bibleexchange/romans__textbook/textbook/en/romans-en.md

 Those who judge and do the same thing are condemned by their own judgment.
 This is the definition of a hypocrite.
 For example if someone sees someone steal something and then evaluates that it is wrong to steal they have made a judgment that stealing is wrong.
 The man that condemns another for breaking the law while at the same time he as well breaks the law is without a defense.
 This man condemns himself with the words he intends to condemn another.
 We see here the inconsistency of human judgment and man&apos;s biased decision-making, but in verse two it is declared that God&apos;s judgment is according to truth against not just this group or that group, but against those that commit &quot;such things.&quot; God&apos;s judgment is according to truth, unbiased, and absolute.
 A man may feel self-confident and sure of his own place at the time he judges another, but without a doubt he is without a defense--inexcusable--when the judgment of God comes.

-### The Principles of God&apos;s Judgment &mdash; Vs.2- 16
+### The Principles of God&apos;s Judgment — Vs.2— 16

 #### God&apos;s judgment is true.			v.
 2
 We see the inconsistency of human judgment and man&apos;s biased decision-making, but in verse two it is declared that God&apos;s judgment is according to truth, against not just this group or that group, but against those that commit &quot;such things.&quot;
 God&apos;s judgment is according to truth, unbiased, and absolute.
 A man may feel self-confident and sure of his own place at the time he judges another, but without a doubt he is without a defense--inexcusable--when the judgment of God comes.

 #### God&apos;s judgment is impartial. 		v.
-3-11
+3—11

 v.
 4 &quot;**The goodness of God leads men to repentance**.&quot; Men too often respond so vainfully to the mercy of God.
 When God does not bring instantaneous judgment men often imagine they have escaped and have &quot;gotten away&quot; with it, but in so doing they despise God&apos;s goodness, forbearance, and longsuffering patience.
 They are without a flicker of understanding that the reprieve they enjoy is the goodness of God to lead them to and provide space for REPENTANCE.
 God is not interested in simply destroying men in anger, but His desire is that men would be saved and that could mean for some by as it were fire.
 Paul clearly explains that while the hard and impenitent heart imagines vainly that he has escaped, instead of taking advantage of the mercy and goodness of God he to the opposite effect stores up, treasures up, against himself the wrath of God.
 In a time when pardon is provided, the hard hearted and impenitent store up only more wrath and condemnation.
 They heap up treasures of destruction over a promise of treasures of righteousness.
 God is not blind and neither has He gone soft.
 God is longsuffering, but He also will judge righteously EVERY man according to HIS DEEDS.
 The righteous judgment of God will reward the obedient with eternal life, but will judge the disobedient with tribulation and anguish.
 (Ro.2:7, 9; 5:21; 6:17, 23)-1:30; 10:21

-> Romans 2:6&mdash;Who will render to every man according to his deeds:
+> Romans 2:6—Who will render to every man according to his deeds:
-> Romans 2:11&mdash; For there is no respect of persons with God.
+> Romans 2:11— For there is no respect of persons with God.

 This means that God is totally impartial in all His dealings with men including His judgment.